 How much prioritization will affect a subscriber’s experience depends heavily on their location.
 In most areas, congestion is uncommon.

 When Visible first launched, regular data speeds were throttled to a maximum of 5Mbps.
 However, Visible removed the cap for new and existing customers in June of 2019.
-It’s worth noting that the cap may not be gone forever.
+The cap may not be gone forever.
 In an announcement, Visible suggested that throttling may eventually come back for new customers:

 Visible allows unlimited mobile hotspot and tethering.
 However, unlike some other carriers, Visible only permits one device at a time to be connected via mobile hotspot.
 Visible suggests that mobile hotspot use is throttled to a maximum speed of 5Mbps: